-The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the entity's internal control or on compliance.
-This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the entity's internal control and compliance.
+The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Fire District No. 1 of the Borough of Lindenwold's internal control or on compliance.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards and audit requirements as prescribed by the Local Finance Board and by the Division of Local Government Services, Department of Community Affairs, State of New Jersey, in considering the Fire District No. 1 of the Borough of Lindenwold's internal control and compliance.
 Accordingly, this communication is not suitable for any other purpose.

 HOLMAN FRENIA ALLISON, P.C.
 Certified Public Accountants

-May 11, 2017 Medford, New Jersey
+Medford, New Jersey May 31, 2018

-As management of Borough of Lindenwold Fire District No. 1, we offer readers of the Lindenwold Fire District No. 1 financial statements this narrative overview and analysis of the financial activities of the Borough of Lindenwold Fire District No. 1 for the year ended December 31, 2016.
+As management of Borough of Lindenwold Fire District No. 1, we offer readers of the Lindenwold Fire District No. 1 financial statements this narrative overview and analysis of the financial activities of the Borough of Lindenwold Fire District No. 1 for the year ended December 31, 2017.
 The intent of this narrative is to look at Borough of Lindenwold Fire District No. 1's overall financial performance in terms easily understood by the lay person.
-Please read this in conjunction with the transmittal letters beginning on page 1 and the District's financial statements which begin on page 14.
-Notes to the financial statements will provide the reader with additional useful information and they begin on page 20.
+Please read this in conjunction with the District's financial statements which begin on page 15.
+Notes to the financial statements will provide the reader with additional useful information and they begin on page 21.